jnardiello/jnardiello.github.io/_posts/2017-11-06-managing-sensitive-data-in-git-repositories.md

 ## Conclusion

-This is the best way I've found so far to handle secrets and sensitive data in my projects.
+This is the best way I've found so far.
 Do you have any suggestion?
 If so, I'd love to hear your opinion.